mapeveri/django-musette/README.rst

 14. Avatar profile.
 15. Easy integration with other applications Django of your project.
 16. Models registered in admin django for administrators.
-17. Modern design, thank you to Bootstrap material design.
+17. Support check user online.
 18. Support to English and Spanish languages.
 19. Validation of forms in real time with AngularJs.
-20. Support to Markdown.
-21. API REST with django-rest-framework.
+20. API REST with django-rest-framework.
-22. Support Python 3.
+21. Support Python 3.
-23. Support check user online.

 **Note 1:** Not support login, logout and nothing refered to authentication.
 Use authentication django admin.